alertlogic/al-agent-container/fargate/README.md

 2. Update the Service to use the latest Task Definition revision.

-The service tasks will now be updated and the agent will show in the Health section of the Alert Logic portal in due course.
+The service tasks will now be updated and the agent will show in the Protected Hosts section of the Alert Logic portal in due course.

 ## Agent Container for Fargate using AWS CLI